BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 The profile for Sigrid & Tilda can be found on page 50.
 Sigrid & Tilda count as an Independent Hero if taken as part of an Army of Lake-town army list.

 **ARMY BONUS**
- The Master's Purse-strings — The Master of Lake-town's Moneybags special rule has a range of 12" rather than 6".
+ The Master's Purse-strings â€” The Master of Lake-town's Moneybags special rule has a range of 12" rather than 6".

 The profile for Bain, Son of Bard can be found on page 51.
 Bain, Son of Bard counts as an Independent Hero if taken as part of an Army of Lake-town army list.